mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 She sent me a message during the night.

 I woke up with a heavy weight pinning me in place.
-A roiling darkness sat on my chest sapping all my strength away.
+A roiling darkness sat on my chest sapping my strength away.
 I tried to move or call for help but could not.

 The darkness said her name was Must.

-Must said she had planned to kill me but upon seeing how pathetic I was decided to spare me.
-She had deciced to make my life a living hell instead.
+She said she had planned to kill me but upon seeing how pathetic I was decided to spare me and had decided to make my life a living hell instead.

 She explained I was her thrall now and that hell was both a physical place and a state of mind.
 Identity was a matter of perspective.
 If